hyperspy/hyperspy/doc/dev_guide.rst

   code, which is often error-prone.
 See `pytest documentation for more details
   <http://doc.pytest.org/en/latest/parametrize.html>`_.
 * It is good to check that the tests does not use too much of memory after creating new tests.
-If you need to explicitely delete your objects and free memory, you can do the following to release the memory associated to the ``s`` object, for example:
+If you need to explicitly delete your objects and free memory, you can do the following to release the memory associated to the ``s`` object, for example: